hashicorp/terraform-provider-azurerm/website/docs/d/system_center_virtual_machine_manager_inventory_items.html.markdown

 * `id` - The ID of the System Center Virtual Machine Manager Inventory Item.

 * `name` - The name of the System Center Virtual Machine Manager Inventory Item.

-* `inventory_type` - The inventory type of the System Center Virtual Machine Manager Inventory Item.

 * `uuid` - The UUID of the System Center Virtual Machine Manager Inventory Item that is assigned by System Center Virtual Machine Manager.